Philadelphia Workers’ Compensation Lawyers

 • Vocational Rehabilitation and Retraining: In some cases, injured workers may be eligible for vocational rehabilitation services or job retraining when they cannot return to their prior employment due to permanent restrictions.

-• Death Benefits: When a work-related injury or illness results in death, workers’ compensation law allows eligible dependents to receive death benefits, including wage replacement and funeral expense coverage.
+• Death Benefits: When a work-related injury or illness results in death, the law allows eligible dependents to receive death benefits, including wage replacement and funeral expense coverage.

-In cases involving severe or long-term disability, an injured worker may also be eligible for Social Security Disability Insurance (SSDI), a federal benefit program for individuals who are unable to engage in substantial gainful employment due to a disabling condition.
-While Social Security Disability benefits are separate from Pennsylvania workers’ compensation, the two systems often intersect, and coordination is essential to avoid delays or benefit offsets.
+In cases requiring extensive medical treatment or long-term disability, an injured worker may also be eligible for Social Security Disability Insurance (SSDI), a federal benefit program for individuals who are unable to engage in substantial gainful employment due to a disabling condition.
+While SSDI benefits are separate from workers’ comp, the two systems often intersect, and coordination is essential to avoid delays or benefit offsets and obtain maximum compensation on a client’s behalf.

 Our attorneys help injured workers evaluate whether applying for SSDI is appropriate based on the severity and expected duration of their condition and can provide guidance on how these benefits interact with a worker’s compensation claim.